jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 Gedling Borough Council provide an additional [garden bin collection service](https://www.gedling.gov.uk/rubbish/gardenwaste/), this however is an extra paid service.
 There are a total of 10 different garden waste collection schedules.
 Collections are fortnightly (bi-weekly) from April to March (of the following year), with no collections in January and February.
 For collection weekdays which fall on bank holidays, these collections will be collected on the Saturday before.

-### Finding your bin collection schedule

-Gedling Borough Council [have a search tool](https://apps.gedling.gov.uk/refuse/search.aspx) where by you enter your street name and it will provide the correct schedule where you'll also be able to see the day of the week and code being either G1, G2, G3 or G4 for your general bin collection (this is visible on the PDF calendar, the PDF filename and email subscription URL link).

 For garden waste collection, this is labelled as A - J with each letter being assigned to a weekday.

 * Monday - A or F